Thailand's TM30 form (2023 update)

 - I'm going to Thailand soon.
 Do I have to fill out a TM30?

-The Thai government employs the TM30 immigration form to trace visitors' whereabouts.
+The Thai government use the TM30 immigration form to keep track of foreigners' locations within the country.
 This applies to both long and short visits by foreigners.

 New?